martinrlilja/borealis/README.md

 </ul>
 ```

-The fragment can now be turned into a vector of nodes with `borealis::IntoNodes::into_nodes(self)`, or you can insert it into another fragment or document.
+The fragment can now be used inside another fragment or document.

 ## License